 We bought a smoothie maker this weekend!
 This has filled the whole family with joy!

-Up till early last week, the boys (and Sean) had been making smoothies with gusto, using the hand-held blender and a smallish pyrex jug.
+Up till early last week, the boys had been making smoothies with gusto, using the hand-held blender and a smallish pyrex jug.
 Yes, fellow mothers of the world, I can hear your collective gasp of sympathetic horror.
 I have spent many an afternoon unsticking minor appliances from where they’ve been glued to the counter with dried exploded banana-yogurt frappe.